 Finding a candidate suitable for your office culture is easier said than done.
 First, make sure you know exactly what your company culture is.
 Think along the lines of the characteristics and values that you and your existing staff hold important.
 Your hiring team should be well-versed with your company culture.
 Decision-making, language, and daily workplace practices also show workplace culture.

-When you hire a non culture fit, they honestly tend to feel alienated and do not perform as well.
+When you hire a non-culture fit, they honestly tend to feel alienated and do not perform as well.
 I’ve personally made this mistake and watched this firsthand.
 When a big company starts hiring a large number of people, it becomes pretty obvious what type of person makes a good fit in the company to create an effective team.